 Another blood test that looks for the presence and number of virus particles in the blood can also be done.

 Treatment is meant to control the infection and relieve symptoms.

 Medicines to fight the virus (antiviral medicines) are prescribed.
 The medicines may be given through a vein (IV), and sometimes by mouth, for several weeks.
 The most commonly used medicines are ganciclovir and valganciclovir.

 In some cases, long-term therapy may be needed.
-A medication called CMV hyperimmune globulin may be used when other drugs don't work.
+A medicine called CMV hyperimmune globulin may be used when other drugs don't work.

 Other medicines may include:

 Nutritional supplements or nutrition given through a vein (IV) may be used to treat muscle loss due to the disease.

 In people with a healthy immune system, symptoms go away without treatment in most cases.

 Symptoms are more severe in those with a weakened immune system.
 The outcome depends on how severe the immune system deficiency and the CMV infection are.